House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Leading Gear)

 Overall, victims of lawnmower accidents are most likely to suffer hand and finger injuries, but young children are more likely to suffer foot injuries.
-Foot injuries to children are usually suffered as a result of the child running into the yard and in front of or behind the mower while it is in operation.
-Another common cause of children getting injured by mower is falling from the lap when they are sat on the operator’s knee.
+Foot injuries to children are usually due to the child running into the yard and in front of or behind the mower while it is in operation.
+Another common cause of children getting injured by a mower is falling from the lap of the operator’s knee.

 11. 1 in 5 lawnmower injuries require amputation